Last Updated: December 13, 2024

 Review Clarify Objectives Best Practices (3 minutes)

 Best practices in project management, including Microsoft Project, refer to a set of proven techniques, methods, or processes recognized as effective and efficient in achieving project objectives.
 These practices have evolved through the collective experiences of project managers and organizations across various industries.
-They are considered the most reliable and successful approach to managing projects and can be applied in different environments.
+They are the most reliable and successful project management approaches and can be applied in different environments.
 When incorporating Microsoft Project into project management workflows, several specific best practices can further enhance project initiation, planning, execution, closing, and control.

 Stakeholder Analysis and Objectives